w3c-webmob/web-api-gap/README.md

-### Web API Gap
+## API Gap Repo
 ** Note **: please use document_ideas.md for ideas for the new API Gap document.

+### What is the API Gap Project Doing?
+The API Gap Project is producing a document comparing the APIs and features available across various mobile platforms, and how web APIs and functionality compares.
+As APIs will contiually be added to native platforms and the web this document will continue to evolve.

+### A little more about this repository
-This repository is used to compare the features available across various mobile platforms, with a specific focus on how the Web fares in that comparison.
+As well as holding the API document, this repository is used to compare the features available across various mobile platforms, with a specific focus on how the Web fares in that comparison.

 Each feature is documented as a separate markdown file in the [`features` directory](features/).